meysamhadeli/booking-microservices/README.md

 - ✔️ **[`Testcontainers`](https://github.com/testcontainers/testcontainers-dotnet)** - Testcontainers for .NET is a library to support tests with throwaway instances of Docker containers.
 - ✔️ **[`K6`](https://github.com/grafana/k6)** - Modern load testing for developers and testers in the DevOps era.

+## Architectural Style

+The repository is organized into three folders, each representing a different `architectural style`:

+1. **1-monolith-architecture-style**: A traditional monolithic architecture where all components of the application are tightly coupled and deployed as a single unit.
+2. **2-modular-monolith-architecture-style**: A modular monolith architecture where the application is divided into modules, but still deployed as a single unit.
+This approach promotes better separation of concerns and maintainability.
+3. **3-microservices-architecture-style**: A microservices architecture where the application is broken down into small, independent services that can be developed, deployed, and scaled independently.

+## How to Choose the Right Architecture

+The choice of architecture depends on your project requirements, team size, scalability needs, and long-term maintenance goals.
+Below is a guide to help you decide which architecture to choose:

+### 1. Monolithic Architecture
+- **When to Choose**:
+  - Your project is small or medium-sized.
+  - You have a small development team.
+  - You need to develop and deploy the application quickly.
+  - The application has relatively simple functionality.
+  - You don’t anticipate significant scaling needs in the near future.
+- **Pros**:
+  - Simple to develop, test, and deploy.
+  - Easier to manage for small teams.
+  - Lower operational overhead.
+- **Cons**:
+  - Tight coupling makes it harder to maintain as the codebase grows.
+  - Scaling is limited to scaling the entire application.
+  - Difficult to adopt new technologies or frameworks incrementally.

+### 2. Modular Monolith Architecture
+- **When to Choose**:
+  - Your project is medium to large-sized.
+  - You want better separation of concerns and maintainability than a traditional monolith.
+  - You plan to scale the application in the future but want to avoid the complexity of microservices.
+  - Your team is growing, and you need a more organized codebase.
+- **Pros**:
+  - Better separation of concerns compared to a traditional monolith.
+  - Easier to maintain and extend as the application grows.
+  - Can be a stepping stone toward a microservices architecture.
+  - Simpler deployment than microservices.
+- **Cons**:
+  - Still a single deployment unit, so scaling is limited.
+  - Requires careful design to avoid tight coupling between modules.

+### 3. Microservices Architecture
+- **When to Choose**:
+  - Your project is large and complex.
+  - You need to scale different parts of the application independently.
+  - Your team is large and can handle the complexity of distributed systems.
+  - You need to adopt different technologies or frameworks for different parts of the application.
+  - You require high availability and fault tolerance.
+- **Pros**:
+  - Independent development, deployment, and scaling of services.
+  - Better fault isolation.
+  - Flexibility to use different technologies for different services.
+  - Easier to maintain and update individual services.
+- **Cons**:
+  - Higher complexity in development, testing, and deployment.
+  - Requires robust DevOps practices and infrastructure.
+  - Increased operational overhead (e.g., monitoring, logging, service discovery).

 ## The Domain And Bounded Context - Service Boundary

 - `Identity Service`: The Identity Service is a bounded context for the authentication and authorization of users using [Identity Server](https://github.com/DuendeSoftware/IdentityServer).
 This service is responsible for creating new users and their corresponding roles and permissions using [.Net Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity) and Jwt authentication and authorization.